 My feeding schedule looked different as my baby aged.
 In the beginning, to establish my supply and build up milk, I pumped every two hours.
 Over time, I adjusted my pumping sessions so I was pumping roughly five times a day.

 Once I ran out of my breast milk supply surplus (around the time my daughter was six months old), I did a combination of breast milk and formula for every bottle until she turned 12 months.
 I mixed half the bottle with milk, then followed the instructions for formula for the rest.
 However, you could also choose the opposite: full formula bottles only and full breastmilk bottles only.

 If you have stopped breastfeeding and hope to reintroduce the breast along with bottle feeding, or in some cases, if you want to introduce breastfeeding for the first time along bottle feeding (for instance, in cases of adoption), Franke says that it may be possible.

 “It is possible to establish a milk supply but it will take some work,” she explains. “ A lot depends on how long it has been since the baby’s birth.”

 She recommends working with a professional board-certified lactation consultant to ensure best practices for relactation initiation.
 Every situation will be different, and it’s best to work with a professional who can help guide you through your own.

 Where to get help and support

 If you’re interested in combination feeding or need support in your combination feeding journey, it may help to check out some resources such as:

 Your delivery hospital.
-They may be able to connect you to a lactation consultant that can help.
+The hospital where you delivered your baby may be able to connect you to a lactation consultant that can help.

 Your doctor or your baby’s doctor.
-“Combination feeding for a baby and new family is very personal so I would stress getting some guidance from the baby’s healthcare professional and/or a lactation consultant,” says Franke.
+“Combination feeding for a baby and new family is very personal, so I would stress getting some guidance from the baby’s health visitor and/or a lactation consultant,” says Franke.